danielaparker/jsoncons/src/doc/Classes/json_filter.md

 ### Accessors

-    json& root()
+    json_input_handler& parent()
-Returns a reference to the root of the json value read from the stream
+Returns a reference to the parent input handler.